 }

-If you need to provide a secondary constructor which accepts an unknown number of elements: you want a collection wrapper.
-For that, you can use a vararg method that returns the new composed object without polluting your class definition with an optional requirement.
-Kotlin’s Standard Library offers us the convenient listOf as an example.
+If you need a secondary constructor that accepts an unknown number of elements, use a collection wrapper.
+A vararg method allows you to create a new object without overloading your class definition.
+Kotlin’s Standard Library provides the listOf function as an example.

 fun controllerOf(vararg controllers: Controller): Controller {